George Papashvily: Life

-George Papashvily and his younger brother David were the two sons of Vanno and Iamze Papashvily, who were farmers in the village of Kobiaantkari, Dusheti District, Mtskheta-Mtianeti region of the modern Republic of Georgia, which was then under the rule of the House of Romanov.
+George Papashvily was the son of Vanno Papashvily and Iamze Osepashvili, who were farmers in the village of Kobiaantkari, Dusheti District, Mtskheta-Mtianeti region of the modern Republic of Georgia, which was then under the rule of the House of Romanov.
 According to his autobiographical first book, Papashvily apprenticed as a swordmaker and ornamental leatherworker.
 After serving as a sniper with the Imperial Russian Army during World War I, he returned to the newly independent Democratic Republic of Georgia.
-Papashviliy fought in the Georgian Army under the command of General Giorgi Kvinitadze against the 1921 Red Army invasion and, after defeat on the battlefield and the Soviet annexation of his country, he fled to Istanbul, Turkey, where he lived for two years.
+Papashviliy fought in the Georgian Army under the command of General Giorgi Kvinitadze against the 1921 Red Army invasion and, after defeat on the battlefield and the Soviet annexation of his country, he fled to Istanbul, Turkey around 1921 where he lived for two years.
 Papashvily immigrated to the United States circa 1923-1924, and lived and worked there for the rest of his life.
 Papashvily succeeded both as a sculptor and as an author; he was also a gifted engineer and inventor.

 Papashvily met Helen Waite in 1930, while she was managing a bookstore in Berkeley, California.
 They married in 1933.
 After a brief stint in New York City, George and Helen bought a farm and settled in Quakertown, Pennsylvania.
 Together, the Papashvilys wrote several books, often based on his life experiences.
 Their first book was Anything Can Happen, which humorously recounted Papashvily's experiences as a penniless immigrant.
 Originally published in a serialized format in Common Ground and Direction magazines, this book was co-selected for the Book of the Month Club and was a best-seller, selling more than 600,000 copies in the U.S. and 1.5 million worldwide.
 It was translated into 15 foreign languages, including Georgian (in 1966).
 Papashvily died in 1978 in Cambria, California.